Join the team! We're Hiring Drivers!

 Join the Unitrans team!
 Unitrans is hiring drivers to provide essential public transportation service to our campus and city community!
-The driver position offers great wages ($16.25-$17.75/hour!), a flexible schedule around your classes, upward mobility into leadership and management positions, and a welcoming, fun workplace.
+The driver position offers great wages ($17.25-$18.75/hour!), a flexible schedule around your classes, leadership and management opportunities to help build your resume, and a welcoming, fun workplace.
 In response to COVID-19 health and safety issues, Unitrans has enhanced safety procedures for both in-person and behind-the-wheel training that meet guidelines published by the Centers for Disease Control and transit industry standards.
 Your health and safety is our #1 priority.
-For information on the steps Unitrans is taking to keep Drivers and the community safe from COVID-19, check out this short video done by our very own Aggie Studios! https://youtu.be/-R5nEpE_OvE

 Considering being a driver?
 Here are some frequently asked questions!
 For more info, you can always reach out to our Human Resources Manager who is an undergraduate just like you!
 Email email@example.com.